 - You have the option to select whether you want to export to Excel (only timetracking) or PDF.

 Within the project module you will also find a project planning tool, that shows for each project, what tasks have been scheduled and for whom.
 When opening this section, you'll see a red or a green button for every project.
-The green button means that the project is on schedule, the red button means that at least one milestone is overdue and needs special attention.
+The green button means that the project is on schedule, the red button means that at least one phase is overdue and needs special attention.

 Let’s see how to keep track of your cashflow.